 4 Ways Facebook Groups Can Transform Your Teaching

-The wonderful thing about Facebook groups is that it brings people together around a common interest, even if they have a variety of opinions or experience with a particular topic.
+The wonderful thing about Facebook groups is that it brings people together around a common interest.
+This is true even if they have a variety of opinions or experience with a particular topic.
 You might join a Facebook group that focuses on reading strategies and find new ideas, resources or books to bring into your classroom.

 When scrolling through posts in a Facebook group I often find inspiration from the comments left by others or appreciate the links someone shares to keep a discussion going.
 I can’t tell you how many times I’ve added a book to my Amazon wish list because I saw a fellow educators share it on Facebook.
 Here’s one example of a book I snagged after a great Facebook recommendation.